cockroachdb/docs/cockroachcloud/serverless-faqs.md

+Multi-region clusters can have a maximum of all six available regions.
 If you want to create a cluster in an unavailable region, please [contact Support](https://support.cockroachlabs.com).

 ### How can I estimate how many RUs my workload will consume?